 “Nothing in this Employee Handbook is intended to limit any concerted activities by employees relating to their wages, hours or working conditions, or any other conduct protected by Section 7 of the National Labor Relations Act (NLRA)”

 Visit this page for more advice on revising your employee handbook.

-For the most part, your practice should have no fear of employees discussing their wages amongst themselves.
-Trying to stop your employees from discussing their wages can foster suspicion among your team, or risk a lawsuit against your practice.
+For the most part, your dental practice should have no fear of employees discussing their wages amongst themselves.
+Trying to stop your employees from discussing their wages can foster suspicion among your team or risk a lawsuit against your dental practice.
 The best way to keep employee wage discussions to a minimum is to pay and treat them fairly.

 HR for Health empowers pharmacies, dental offices, and other small healthcare practices with the tools to handle their Human Resources needs.
 Reach out today for an HR consultation.